 Welcome back to the tenth feature from the Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collections, drops, and photographed by our Editor Cal McIntyre, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collections, drops, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 This feature was shot at the Barbour HQ in South Shields with the Director of Menswear & Accessories, Ian Bergin.
 To shop the products Ian is wearing just simply click the images.

 Meet Ian Bergin, the man behind the designs of menswear at Barbour, as Director of Menswear & Accessories Ian envisions his own creations for the two season releases which Barbour has each year.
 After drawing out his designs, he then watches his ideas come to life making their way to our wardrobes.
 Ian has been involved with Barbour for nine years, designing and creating each seasons clothing for menswear, boyswear, footwear and accessories.
 Ian has been in the fashion business for the majority of his career, sharing one of his career highlights was working on the designs for Paul Smith as a brand director.